Rhonda McDonda

 Paul, I think you'd make a great editor.
 Thank you.

-And by the way, I think this was episode six or something of Metal Long.
-Claver, you're going to start.
+And by the way, I think this was episode six or something of Madden.

-What year did that start?
+So what year did that start?

 Well, they have it now.
 I remember I filmed it in 85, I think.

 Wow.
-So I just, when I look back, when I looked back and finally found out what episode ended, I was like, he was arguing about what Matlock would say by episode six or seven?
+So, I just, when I look back, when I looked back and finally found out what episode ended, I was like, he was arguing about what Matlock would say by episode six or seven?
 Yeah.

 I mean, look.